carolinewang01/rotate/README.md

     - Figure out how to return regret-maximizing teammates that don't sabotage

 ### Baselines
-- FIX LBRDIV! - Arrasy will do this
 - Implement PLR style FCP baseline (this requires implementing a regret-based curator)
 - Implement MEP (we should prioritize MEP over TraGeDi because MEP is stronger)